-However, to expand the children's selection and keep things fresh, I started tracking down other artists’ music online.
-I’m excited about what I’ve discovered, and I truly hope talented musicians everywhere will begin using their skills to give our kids this missing piece of the cultural media puzzle.
+However, to expand the children’s selection and keep things fresh, I started tracking down other artists’ music online.
+I’m excited about the Black kids music I’ve discovered, and I truly hope talented musicians everywhere will begin using their skills to give our kids this missing piece of the cultural media puzzle.
 Here’s what I found:

 1. Gigi Gumspoon

 I’ll kick off the Black kids music list with my own project.
 Washington, D.C.-based Gigi Gumspoon is an upbeat, pop-flavored character who sings about everything from eating vegetables and ABCs to listening to elders and the African philosophy of ubuntu (collectivism and humanity).
 Her focus is developing social and emotional skills in early childhood to produce better personal outcomes for the future.
 Check out the new release The Gigi Gumspoon Show.

 Also based in the D.C. area, Uncle Devin is a veteran of the children’s music scene.
 He is a trained percussionist who teaches children about various instruments and their sounds.
 His book The ABC’s of Percussion and its companion CD are carried in many local public libraries.
 He has performed nationally and won numerous awards for his music and community work.